'The Last Jedi': This Is the 'Star Wars' Epic You've Been Looking For

-This review is a no-spoilers zone, so so let's cut to the chase: The Last Jedi – Episode VIII of the Star Wars saga – is simply stupendous, a volcano of creative ideas in full eruption.
+This review is a no-spoilers zone, so let's cut to the chase: The Last Jedi – Episode VIII of the Star Wars saga – is simply stupendous, a volcano of creative ideas in full eruption.
 Writer-director Rian Johnson, known for indies such as Looper and Brick, eases into epic filmmaking like a pro.
 The Star Wars universe is the best toy box a fanboy could ever wish for, and Johnson makes sure that Jedi is bursting at the seams with knockout fun surprises, marvelous adventure and shocking revelations that will leave your head spinning.
 Even those few jaded doubters, the ones still reeling from the disastrous trilogy of prequels perpetrated by George Lucas, will roar like Wookies and holler, "Holy shit!"

 Want lightsaber duels, X-wing dogfights, exotic creatures (oh, those crystal ice-critters!), criss-crossing family bloodlines ("Who's your daddy?" gets asked a lot), high-end FX and lowdown farce?
 It's all here.
 But Johnson takes it to the next level, leading us through so many trap doors and blind alleys that we can't tell the dark side from the light.
 Heroes die and villains thrive ... and then it's the reverse.
 That's the point of the movie, which brims over with characters on a tightrope.